-Some other authorisation schemes use soft security mechanisms through rules and attribute-based access control such as belief and confidence scores [175] for fine-grained access control to thwart insider attacks due to device sharing and the existence of complex social and trust relationships between entities.
+Some other authorisation schemes used soft security mechanisms through rule and attribute-based access control such as belief and confidence score [183] for fine-grained access control to thwart insider attacks due to device sharing and the existence of complex social and trust relationships between entities.
 However, an external attack is more prominent due to the likely spread of the heterogeneous user entities that subscribe remotely to request personal transactional data of smart home subjects.
 Furthermore, the focus on trust rather than control is inadequate in the presence of adversarial behaviour, where only the data owner is judged to be the only entity that is not 'honest-but-curious', that is, the only trusted actor.
 Some other Auth schemes are mostly used and are efficient but utilise centralised authorisation schemes which makes them susceptible to a single point of failure (SPOF) attacks such as DOS.

 2.2.4.
-AI solution concept for securing IoT edge devices
+AI solution Concept for securing IoT Edge devices

-AI solution concepts are proposed in Refs.
-[150,177-179] for enhancing data security and privacy preservation in IoT-enabled ecosystems, including smart home systems.
-In securing IoT edge devices, the AI Cyber Kill Chain model [177] is utilised with modules to detect, attribute, and identify stages of the attack life cycle.
+Artificial Intelligence (AI) solution concepts were proposed in [155, 185, 186, 187] for enhancing data security and privacy preservation in IoT-enabled ecosystems including smart home systems.
+In securing IoT edge devices, the AI Cyber Kill Chain model [185] was utilised with modules to detect, attribute, and identify stages of the attack life cycle.
 This solution is capable of handling/dealing with new threats or current versions of existing ones, including interception threats to data confidentiality.
-Despite the 84.7% success rate among peer techniques, the focus is on the edge layer and the evaluation metric was thematic.
-Various forms of interception threat could be detected in the perception (sensing) layer of smart home devices as demonstrated, but privacy concerns transverse the entire ecosystem of devices, communication, and services in smart homes.
-In Ambient Assisted Living [178], a solution that combine IoT technologies and machine learning to provide services that are context-aware and personalised, where anonymisation and data sharing are examined to develop a privacy-preserving model using machine learning and differential privacy.
-The privacy-preserving deep learning mechanism provide flexible anonymisation and data sharing, with evaluation methods that use various real and synthetic datasets.
-The technique, though exemplary in application, present passive control over user data privacy.
+Despite the 84.7% success rate among peer techniques, the focus was on the edge layer and the evaluation metric was thematic.
+Various forms of interception threat could be detectable in the perception (sensing) layer of smart home devices as demonstrated but privacy concerns transverse the entire ecosystem of devices, communication, and services in smart homes.
+In Ambient Assisted Living [186], a solution that combined IoT technologies and machine learning to provide services that are context-aware and personalised, where anonymisation and data sharing were examined to develop a privacy-preserving model using machine learning and differential privacy.
+The privacy-preserving deep learning mechanism provided flexible anonymisation and data sharing, with evaluation methods that used various real and synthetic datasets.
+The technique, though exemplary in application, presented a passive control over user data privacy.
 Moreover, the application of differential privacy relates more to the public sharing of data and the non-interactive zero-knowledge proof concept.

-A context-aware data allocation/controller mechanism via fuzzy logic (AI) is utilised in Ref.
-[158] to effectively calculate the Rating of Allocation (RoA) value and extract each IoT data request based on multiple context parameters, i.e., data, network, and quality used as threshold measurements, to assist with on-chain versus off-chain allocation decisions, focused in real-world healthcare applications.
-An evaluation of the data allocation mechanism suggest network usage, latency, efficient blockchain storage allocation to on-chain or cloud databases are improved, and energy consumption is reduced.
+Context-aware data allocation/controller mechanism via Fuzzy logic (AI) is utilised in [164] to effectively calculate the Rating of Allocation (RoA) value and extract each IoT data request based on multiple context parameters i.e., data, network, and quality used as threshold measurement, to assist with on-chain versus off-chain allocation decisions, focused in real-world healthcare application.
+Evaluation of the data allocation mechanism suggested improved network usage, latency, efficient Blockchain storage allocation to on-chain or cloud databases, and reduced energy consumption.
 However, the approach is best described as a reactive data allocation mechanism for calculating the RoA value, a dynamic and adaptive controller on how self-adaptive mechanisms and AI are needed to provide user privacy.
-The intelligent BCoT integration proposed in Ref.
-[27] present a layered conceptual framework for smart applications to provide data reliability, privacy, and scalability by introducing an intermediary layer in the IoT ecosystem.
-The continuous stream of data generation, acquisition, manipulation, distribution, processing, and encryption among IoT devices is secured using a hybrid or private BCN.
-The whole trusted data exchange and efficient storage involve the secure processing of all transactions with the introduction of a validator node in a P2P network.
+An intelligent BCoT integration proposed in [28] presented a layered conceptual framework for smart applications to provide data reliability, privacy, and scalability by introducing an intermediary layer in the IoT ecosystem.
+The continuous stream of data generation, acquisition, manipulation, distribution, processing, and encryption among IoT devices is secured using a hybrid or private Blockchain network.
+The whole trusted data exchange and efficient storage involved the secure processing of all transactions with the introduction of a validator node in a P2P network.